 Anchor & Anvil Coffee Bar

-Traditional coffee, espresso & tea with a few of our unique signature drinks and a light breakfast menu.
-Coffees sourced from some of best roasters in Pittsburgh, our region and other areas of the U.S.
+Traditional coffee, espresso & tea along with a few of our own signature drinks.
+A selection of pastries & a light food menu.
+Coffee from some of the best roasters in Pittsburgh & other area.
+Free wifi.

 Popular Items